tgolla/ConwaysGameOfLife/README.md

 To do this in Visual Studio right click the `ConwaysGameOfLife` project in Solutions Explorer view and select Manage User Secrets.
 Paste in the connection string JSON replacing the User Id and Password with a SQL Server Express user.

 ***** **Incomplete**

+## Future Enhancements

+The follow future enhancements for the project have been noted.

+- Add function testing for the APIs with Playwright.
+- Add more pattern unit tests.
+- Review with team possible end game logic.
+- Build graphic frontend.

 ## History